-Digital Technology Division under the University Office of Maejo University has provided a server system for using information systems related to teaching, research, academic service and management.
-There is a standardized information server service room, which includes the generator system (Generator), uninterruptible power supply (UPS), air conditioning system (Air conditioning) and security system for employee card scanning or using MJU Mobile Apps to access the server room.
-There are more than 160 server services available, and they can be divided into servers at departments within Maejo University deposited for service and is also a provider of servers for various agencies' information system storage whole financial system, registration system, personnel system and essential information which the Digital Technology Division has foreseen the importance.
-In the fiscal year 2023, a server backup system provided a backup of the server and databases critical to prevent data loss problems for delivering teaching and learning services, research, academic services and management.
+Digital Technology Division university office Maejo University Has provided a server system for using information systems related to teaching, research, academic service and management.
+There is a standardized information server service room which includes the generator system (Generator), uninterruptible power supply (UPS), air conditioning system (Air conditioning) and security system for employee card scanning or using MJU Mobile Apps to access the server room.
+There are more than 160 server services available, and they can be divided into servers at departments within Maejo University deposited for service and is also a provider of servers for various agencies' information system storage whole financial system, registration system, personnel system and important information which the Digital Technology Division has foreseen the importance.
+In the fiscal year 2023, a server backup system has been provided to back up the server and important databases to prevent data loss problems for providing teaching and learning services, research, academic services and management.

-In addition, a virtual private network (VPN) has been provided for the use of the Internet from outside the university as if using the Internet system within the university for use in research, search, research or documents from the system that the Library provides or able to use the information system for treasury management to help teaching or management more flexible.
+In addition, a virtual private network (VPN) has been provided for the use of the Internet from outside the university as if using the Internet system within the university for use in research, search, research or documents from the system that the library provides or able to use the information system for treasury management to help teaching or management more flexible.